Sitabja/Machine_learning_Projects/README.md

 # Machine_learning_Projects
-small projects to get hands on experience in machine learning Get started with Mchine Learning
+small projects to get hands on experience in machine learning.
+Getting started with Mchine Learning